 And then the magic of a son and dad fishing together began to work in mysterious ways.
 It would begin with a lesson on knot tying or when to set the hook, but if I waited long, enough dad would begin to tell stories.
 Stories of long ago, when he was a lad growing up on the farm.
 He may have thought his stories were about pike fishing, deer hunting, or ice fishing in his dad's ice shack, but they revealed much more to me.
 Each story is told of relationships with brothers, uncles, or friends.
 If you unfold the story you could see the love between family members.
 Emotions and matters of the heart were the glue that held most of the stories together.
 Indeed, they were not the story's focus, but they revealed something new about the man I cherished the most.

 Fishing had always been more than just being in a boat.
 There is something magical about the experience.
-It was what motivated me to call a Florida guide last month and reserve a day on the water for my Dad and me.
+It motivated me to call a Florida guide last month and reserve a day on the water for my Dad and me.
 The guide told me we'd be using shiners and balloon bobbers in the reeds, something I've always been eager to try.
 But most of all, I looked forward to hearing Dad tell those stories again.
 It would be a time to be as close as a man and his son can get.

 Always ready to go fishing,